 Animal nutrition is the study of the dietary needs of domestic animals.
 Food is the energy source needed to do everything from move to grow to get through the day & hence is vital for survival.
 Just like humans, animals require food to function properly!

-Different Ways to Get Food and Nutrition The main types are:
+Different Ways to Get Food and Nutrition:

 What They Eat: Herbivores eat nothing but plant-based foods — leaves, grass, fruit, or seeds.